tianyilim/mips_proj/justin documents/README.txt

 4. Compile the CPU testbench with: iverilog -Wall -g 2012 -s mips_CPU_bus_tb -o mips_CPU__tb mips_CPU__tb.v mips_avalon_slave.v mips_CPU_bus.v

-5. Ensure that the compiled testbench is in the same directory as the file test_prog_list.txt, and run the testbench.
+5. Ensure that the compiled testbench is in the same directory as the file test_prog_list.txt, and run the testbench:
+   ./mips_CPU_bus_tb

+6. The file test_prog_list.txt contains many programs to test the MIPS instructions.
+When a testt program successfully generates the expected result in register_v0, a message saying "Pass...(so far) :p" will appear and the next test program will run.

+7. Once the CPU passes all test programs, the message "End of testbench.
+Congratulations, your CPU passed all the tests run." will appear, and the testbench exits.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------